 Tekla Structures usage data

-Tekla Structures collects anonymous usage data on how you use the software.
+Tekla Structures collects usage data on how you use the software.
 This information helps to improve Tekla Structures, and it is an easy way to influence the future development of Tekla Structures.
 Your data is combined with other people's data to make a statistical analysis.